Network configurations may help improve care quality while reducing costs

 - Reward high-value care

-- Guide care more effectively
+- Guide employees to care more effectively

 - Deliver more value